 We require the registration of all clinical trials in a public trials registry at or before the time of first patient enrolment.

-To be considered for publication, all authors submitting clinical trials involving human subjects must have registered the trial in a public trials registry.
+To be considered for publication, all authors submitting clinical trials involving human subjects must have prospectively registered the trial in a public trials registry.
 This is in accordance with the Declaration of Helsinki.
-Ideally, the clinical trial should be prospectively registered in an acceptable registry that is accessible to the public at no charge, open to prospective registrants, allows for the validity of the registration data to be checked and is electronically searchable.
+We can only accept trial registrations from registries approved by WHO and ICMJE as these have met mandatory requirements and are found to be trustworthy, give sufficient details, accessible and provide adequate version controls.
 Authors must include the Clinical Trial Registration number in the manuscript.

 Dove Medical Press defines a clinical trial as:

 A research study in which one or more human subjects are prospectively assigned to one or more interventions (which may or may not include a placebo or control group) to evaluate the effects of those interventions on a health-related biomedical or behavioural outcome.

 Interventions include but are not restricted to drugs, cells and other biological products, surgical procedures, radiological procedures, devices, behavioural treatments, process-of-care changes, preventive care, etc.